project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Soil-builders-regenerative-agroforestry-on-hawaii-and-soil-carbon-credits-in-australia.md

 ---
-title: Soil Builders, regenerative agroforestry on Hawaii and soil carbon credits in Australia
+title: Soil Builders Regenerative Agroforestry On Hawaii And Soil Carbon Credits In Australia
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-05-13)